 The Nomination and Remuneration Committee comprises of four members of which one is independent, two are non executive and one is executive.
-During the last three months for the period ended 30 June 2016, three Committee meetings were held.
-The membership of the Nomination and Remuneration Committee members, as at 30 June 2016, was as follows:
+For the period ended 30 June 2017, six Committee meetings were held.
+The membership of the Nomination and Remuneration Committee members, as at 30 June 2017, was as follows: